-The consideration payable to Golden Cross upon Ministerial approval is \$60,000 cash and a 1% gross production royalty on all metals to which Impact and/or Siouville has the rights for.
-At its election, Impact also has the right to buy back the royalty for \$1.5 million at anytime up to a Decision to Mine, or leave the royalty uncapped during any production.
+Golden Cross has a 1% gross production royalty on all metals to which Impact has rights to.
+Impact, at its election, also has the right to buy back the royalty for \$1.5 million at anytime up to a Decision to Mine, or leave the royalty uncapped during any production.